Programme overview

 Select your study option:

-You must have completed a Bachelor of Science (Honours) degree or Postgraduate Diploma in Science in a similar field to your intended specialisation with a GPA of 5.0 in 90 points.
+You must have completed a Bachelor of Science (Honours) degree or Postgraduate Diploma in Science, or Postgraduate Diploma in Forensic Science, in a similar field to your intended specialisation with a GPA of 5.0.
 If you completed a Postgraduate Diploma at least 75 of those points must be in 700-level courses or a dissertation.

 Some specialisations may require you to have completed specific courses in your undergraduate degree and/or have a different GPA grade to the Minimum programme requirements listed on this page, you can find these in the MSc Schedule.

-You must have completed a Bachelor of Science in a similar field to your intended specialisation with a GPA of 5.0 in 75 points at Stage III or above.
+You must have completed a Bachelor of Science in a similar field to your intended specialisation with a GPA of 5.0 in 60 points at Stage II or above.
 At least 45 of those points must be in your intended specialisation.

-You must have completed a Bachelor of Science (Honours) degree or Postgraduate Diploma in Science in a similar field to your intended specialisation with a GPA of 5.0 in 90 points.
+You must have completed a Bachelor of Science (Honours) degree or Postgraduate Diploma in Science, or Postgraduate Diploma in Forensic Science, in a similar field to your intended specialisation with a GPA of 5.0.
 If you completed a Postgraduate Diploma at least 75 of those points must be in 700-level courses or a dissertation.

 For a research masters you must have an agreement with a supervisor who will work with you on your project prior to applying for the programme.

-You must have completed a Bachelor of Science in a similar field to your intended specialisation with a GPA of 5.0 in 75 points at Stage III or above.
+You must have completed a Bachelor of Science in a similar field to your intended specialisation with a GPA of 5.0 in 60 points at Stage II or above.
 At least 45 of those points must be in your intended specialisation.

 For a research masters you must have an agreement with a supervisor who will work with you on your project prior to applying for the programme.